 Celebrating Halloween on a houseboat is a splendid alternative to the average night full of trick-or-treaters.
 This is Part II of the 2-part Halloween blog on houseboats.com.
-Part I of this blog will give you ideas for Halloween on a houseboat with kids.
-Part II will give you ideas for Halloween on a houseboat without kids.
+Part I of this blog gave you ideas for Halloween on a houseboat with kids.
+Part II gives you ideas for a Halloween party on a houseboat without kids.
 So grab your Halloween décor box and come aboard!